Welcome to the Dead Sea Scrolls Foundation Website

 What are the scrolls and where were they found?

 The Dead Sea Scrolls are considered by many to be the single most important archaeological manuscript find of the twentieth century.
 They represent more than 1400 original documents, some complete or nearly complete (such as the Great Isaiah Scroll), but many quite fragmentary.
 There are about 100,000 fragments in all.
-Most of the scrolls are made of dried animal skins (parchment), and some of the larger ones stretch as long as 30 feet.
+Most of the scrolls are written on dried animal skins (parchment), and some of the larger ones stretch as long as 30 feet.

 Why are the scrolls so important?

 The scrolls comprise, among other things, the oldest existing copies of parts of the Bible.
 The Qumran scrolls date from approximately 250 B.C. to about 65 A.D., and at some other locations to about 135 A.D.
 Before the discovery of the Dead Sea Scrolls, the oldest existing manuscripts of parts of the Hebrew Bible came from about 800-1,000 A.D.
 The oldest complete copy of the Hebrew Bible, the Leningrad (Saint Petersburg) Codex, dates to 1008 A.D.
 This means that the Dead Sea Scrolls provide us with texts of the Bible copied more than 1000 years earlier than any others now in existence!